 This line is also useful in situations such as commenting on a group photo gone wrong where you’re blinking and/or looking in the other direction so as to seem nonchalant about the whole thing or when your grandmother asks you for the hundredth time why you’re not seeing anyone.

 Looking forward to trying any of these lines out, and harnessing some of Katharine’ moxie?
 What are some of your favorite Katharine Hepburn films?
-Comment below and tell us all about it!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Comment below and tell us all about it!Pin this article to read later!
+And make sure to follow us on Pinterest.